brayan-root/se-assignment-2-introduction-to-software-engineering-brayan-root/README.md

 Questions:
 Define Software Engineering:
-Software Engineering is a branch of computer science that deals with the design, development, testing, and maintenance of applications using engineering principles and programming language knowledge.
+Software Engineering: is a branch of computer science that deals with the design, development, testing, and maintenance of applications using engineering principles and programming language knowledge.

 What is software engineering, and how does it differ from traditional programming?
-Traditional Programming refers to conventional methods and paradigms of writing software codes characterized by writing explicit instructions for the computer to perform, focusing on how task are accomplished.
+Traditional Programming: refers to conventional methods and paradigms of writing software codes characterized by writing explicit instructions for the computer to perform, focusing on how task are accomplished.

 Difference categorization